Nicola1971/FlexSlider-MultiTV/README.md

 FlexSlider-MultiTV
 ==================

-Install Flexslider with MultiTV for managing Slides
+Install Flexslider 2.2 and a MultiTV for managing Slides

 Instructions: